 So I thought I would dedicate a post to my new love & style it up in new ways that don't include its usual purpose - seating.
 I hope this inspires you look at your versatile pieces and how styling can breathe new life into them.

 First up, the ACCESSORY Bench.

-Notes; Bench via Retrojan, Marble Tray (similar here) Peace Print & Stay You Print
+Notes; Bench via RJ Living, Marble Tray (similar here) Peace Print & Stay You Print

 Details; Le Labo Fragrance, Palm Beach Candle, Posse Sandals (Blush), Gingham Sandals (on sale here) Lack of Colour Hats (shop here)